Visiting some amazing points of interest of north-west Scotland in an epic road-trip.

 Before returning to the Inverness, we drove past Loch Ness and the Falls of Foyers.

-Then, the traffic of the A9 back to Perth was the smoothest I ever experienced there and so we got back to Dundee in a swift fashion.
+Then, the traffic of the A9 back to Perth was the smoothest I ever experienced there, so we got back to Dundee in a swift fashion.

 Once again, highlands proved themselves as a place that never disappoints.